Do you want to learn Instagram marketing?

 The ads work because they aren’t pushy.
 They’re laid back.
 They tease users with the discount and product image to download the app and shop around.

 This works for almost any industry.
-Starbucks teases their audience by announcing seasonal drinks with sharp imagery and without trying to force people to buy them.
+Starbucks teases its audience by announcing seasonal drinks with sharp imagery and without trying to force people to buy them.

 When you tease people about products they are interested in, and you don’t push them into buying anything, they’ll be more likely to pull the trigger and actually buy something.